mrbarnk/lernu-backend/README.md

 - Notification payloads include the triggering `actor` plus `post`/`comment` objects when relevant so the client can deep-link to the content; follow events surface the follower as `actor`.
 - Uploads are stored locally by default; switch to S3/R2 via `UPLOAD_DRIVER` config.
 - Reel responses include `views`, `totalWatchSeconds`, and `averageWatchSeconds`; increment with `POST /reels/:id/view` (auth optional) when playback starts/ends, passing `watchedSeconds` to capture watch time.
+- Email alerts are sent for post/reel comment notifications (including replies) when SMTP settings are configured.
 - Each view call logs who watched (if authenticated), when it was watched, and how many seconds were viewed so you can build per-user counts and average watch time later.
 - Suggested reel engagement score for a trending rail: `(views * 0.25) + (likes * 3) + (comments * 4) + (shares * 5)`, optionally time-decayed (e.g., halve weight every 24h) to favor recent activity.